- Home

 It’s free to create your profile and browse matches.
 If you like what you see, get a premium subscription and start contacting like-minded singles near you.

-2. What do I want to gain from dating?
+2. What do I want from dating?

 The majority of people who start dating are looking for either love or companionship.
 Some people might be on the lookout for their soulmate, while others might be looking for a more casual arrangement.

 Whatever you’re looking for, it’s a good idea to be honest with yourself about this.
-For example, if you want to find someone to spend time with on a casual basis, and you’re really not looking for anything serious, it’s important to acknowledge this.
+For example, if you want to find someone to spend time with on a casual basis, and you’re not looking for anything serious, it’s important to acknowledge this.
 You should also make this clear to anyone that you spend time with romantically to avoid leading them down the garden path.

 It’s also worth keeping in mind that even if you aren’t looking to make a long-term commitment to someone, sometimes things happen, feelings grow, and before you know it, you’ve fallen in love.
 So whether you’re looking for love or not, it’s a good idea to be aware of the possibility that once you start dating, love might find you even if you’re not looking for it.